pointwise/GeomToMesh/README.rst

 the command line, or in the Pointwise GUI.
 All of the support scripts must reside in the same directory as GeomToMesh.glf, including:

 - GeomToMeshDefaults.glf  -- Default parameter values that control the meshing process.
 - GMDatabaseUtility.glf   -- Functions used for accessing geometry and retrieving attributes.
 - GMUtility.glf           -- Functions for performing various meshing operations.
 - GMSafeUtility.glf       -- Functions for isolating loading of user-defined parameter files to prevent malicious commands from being executed by the master script.
 - GMMeshParamCoords.glf   -- Functions for creating and writing Geometry to Mesh Associativity (GMA) files.

-Additionally, the script *QuiltToSurfMesh.glf* can be used to perform quilt-based surface meshing only.
+- GMMeshParamCoordsV2.glf -- Functions for creating and writing Geometry to Mesh Associativity (GMA) version 2 files.

 The script *RefineByFactor.glf* can be used to refine or coarsen the current mesh in memory.
 The factor is defined at the top of the script.
-This can be used on meshes created with *GeomToMesh.glf* or *QuiltToSurfMesh.glf* in a process to create a mesh sequence.
+This can be used on meshes created with *GeomToMesh.glf* in a process to create a mesh sequence.

 GUI
 ---